BlackWidow1088/Instagram/README.md

 # Instagram
-Instagram clone in react-native and firebase
+Instagram clone in react-native using expo and firebase